 It also prevents those synthetic fibers from breaking in the first place – it was tested by Patagonia and others, and the tests showed 86% less breakage.
 (There’s more info about this and lots of other details on how it works in their FAQ.)

 This is exactly why I’ve always used laundry bags, and now someone has proven that I’m not making it up!
 My every-day bags also keep clothes from falling apart, but the GuppyFriend certainly does a better job.

 Price & Shipping:

 Profits from the GuppyFriend go to a German non-profit called STOP!
 Micro Waste.
-So it’s a great cause but… The bags are $35 each, plus $5 for shipping to the US, and $10 to Canada.
+So it’s a great cause but… The bags are $40 each, plus $5 for shipping to the US, and $10 to Canada if you order directly from the company.
 Shipping is free in Europe.

 So, considering that the Guppy Friend bag has similar dimensions to my regular laundry bags (it’s 20 inches by 30 inches, or 51 by 76 cm), and I use at least 3 or 4 bags in every load, that means I’ll need to spend… About $150 on these bags?

 I do believe in investing my money on quality and sustainability.
 But… really?
 I feel like this prices a lot of people out.

 You can also order Guppy Friend from Earth Hero, one of my favorite online retailers with top sustainability credentials, and save 10% with the discount code TILTEDMAP10.